AlibabaCloudDocs/sls/intl.en-US/Developer Guide/SDK Reference/Log Service SDK for Python.md

 Log Service SDK for Python provides multiple sample programs.
 For more information, see [aliyun-log-python-sdk](https://github.com/aliyun/aliyun-log-python-sdk).
 The following sample code shows how to create a project and a Logstore:

 ```
-res = client.create_project("my_project_name", "project_description") // Enter the project name and the description.
+res = client.create_project("my-project", "description") // Enter the project name and the description.
-res = client.create_logstore('my_project_name', 'my_logstore_name', ttl=30, shard_count=3) // Enter the project name, Logstore name, data retention period, and the number of shards.
+res = client.create_logstore('my-project', 'my-logstore', ttl=30, shard_count=3) // Enter the project name, Logstore name, data retention period, and the number of shards.
 If you set ttl to 3650, the data is permanently stored.
 res.log_print()
 ```